Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Experiments

 Figure \ref{fig:deltas} includes plots of $\tilde{\mathcal{M}}$ versus $\tilde{\chi}$ for each experiment along with the best exponential fits.
 Although there is strong agreement between the data and the exponential fits, the agreement between the first harmonic data and its exponential fit is even better.
 See Figures 2 and 4 of \cite{Govan} and Figure 4 of \cite{Butterfield} for those plots.
 Even though it is not explicitly stated in those papers, $\mathcal{M}$ was computed using only the first harmonic band.

-The total energy at the first gauge is determined by computing $\mathcal{M}_{tot}(\chi = 0)$ using all frequencies observed at the first gauge.
+The total energy at the first gauge is determined by computing $\mathcal{M}_{tot}(\chi = 0)$ using {\emph{all}} frequencies observed at the first gauge.
 The energy in the first harmonic band is obtained by computing $\mathcal{M}(\chi = 0)$ using only the first harmonic band.
 Similarly, the energy in the second harmonic band is obtained by computing $\mathcal{\tilde{M}}(\tilde{\chi} = 0)$ using only the second harmonic band.
-The calculations establish that the first harmonic band constitutes close to half of the total energy, whereas the second harmonic band accounts for less than two percent of the total energy across all four experiments.
-(The majority of the remaining energy is in waves longer than 1 Hz.)
+The calculations establish that the first harmonic band constitutes close to 50\% of the total energy, whereas the second harmonic band accounts for between 0.1 and 2\% of the total energy depending on the experiment.
+The remaining energy is spread across the other approximately 100 harmonic bands in a more or less random manner, though the third and fourth harmonic bands have slightly more energy than the background average.
 This emphasizes the dominance of the first harmonic band in the composition of the waves.
 Yet, the second harmonic band plays a non-negligible role.

+Finally, we note that the higher frequency data values are noisier, particularly in the sidebands.
+For this reason, we only examine the second harmonic band instead of examining multiple higher harmonic bands.